- Shravani Mela this year due to Malmas (excess month) Will be conducted in two phases. First Phase Will be held from 4 July to 17 July 2023.

 Many devotees dress in saffron or white attire, symbolizing purity and devotion.
 Some even carry tridents or wear rudraksha beads, which are considered sacred to Lord Shiva.

 The atmosphere is filled with devotion, as devotees express their faith and seek blessings from Lord Shiva.
-They often perform the Rudrabhishek ceremony, where water, milk, and other sacred offerings are poured over the Shiva Lingam.
+They often perform the Rudrabhishek ceremony, where water, milk, and other sacred offerings are poured over the Shiva Lingam. - Cultural and Social Impact: Shravani Mela has a significant cultural and social impact on the region.
+It boosts the local economy through increased tourism and business opportunities.

 The festival also promotes communal harmony and unity, as people from diverse backgrounds come together to celebrate their shared faith.